nathanfalke/azure-sdk-for-python/sdk/easm/azure-easm/samples/sample3_use_saved_filters.md

 # Synchronize queries with saved filters
-Saved Filters are used to store a query within EASM, these saved queries can be used to syncronize exact queries across multiple scripts, or to ensure a team is looking at the same assets
+Saved Filters are used to store a query within EASM, these saved queries can be used to synchronize exact queries across multiple scripts, or to ensure a team is looking at the same assets
-In this example, we'll go over how a saved filter could be used to syncronize the a query across multiple scripts
+In this example, we'll go over how a saved filter could be used to synchronize the a query across multiple scripts

 ## Creating an `EasmClient`
 To create an `EasmClient`, you need your subscription ID, region, and some sort of credential.
 For the purposes of this demo, I've chosen the `InteractiveBrowserCredential` but any credential will work.